Arteries - hardening of; Arteriosclerosis; Coronary artery disease

 Sometimes drugs from these classes may be combined.

-- Dipyridamole -- not as effective as aspirin when used alone but may be used in combination with aspirin or warfarin (another blood thinner)
+- Dipyridamole, not as effective as aspirin when used alone, but may be used in combination with aspirin or warfarin (Coumadin)

 Surgery and Other Procedures